justinribeiro/blog-pwa/hugo/content/about/index.md

 date: 2016-12-29T15:00:00-08:00
 title: "About"
 pagetype: "page"
-description: "All about Justin Ribeiro."
+description: "All about Justin Ribeiro: Dad, Husband, Software Engineer, Coach, Mentor, Voiceover actor, photographer, executive.
+Ordinary."
 sitemap:
   changefreq: "monthly"
   priority: 0.5
 ---

-# Hi.
+# 🎉 Hi.

 I'm Justin Ribeiro.
-I'm a software engineer working on the open web, internet of things, and a wide range of applications.
-You may also know me for my goalkeeping coaching or my photography.
-I try to keep it interesting.
+I hold some pretty awesome titles: Dad, Husband, Software Engineer, Coach, Mentor, Voiceover actor, photographer, executive, ordinary person.
+Sometimes I can be funny, but overall I try to keep it interesting.

+On most days you can find me working on the open web, focused on web performance and utilizing the web platform to bring users a better experience.
+I also work on a wide variety of other software, from internet of things to containers.

 I am [Google Developer Expert](https://developers.google.com/experts/people/justin-ribeiro) in Web Technologies, Internet of Things, Wearables, and Assistant.
-I travel and speak at conferences, companies, and schools.
 I also write code samples and help make the developer experience better.

-You can find me discussing the latest in web platform news and topcis on the weekly [The Web Platform Podcast](https://thewebplatformpodcast.com/) with [Danny Blue](https://www.twitter.com/dee_bloo), [Amal Hussein](https://twitter.com/nomadtechie), and [Leon Revill](https://twitter.com/revillweb).
+I ❤️ the open web.
+You can find me discussing the latest in web platform news and topics on the weekly [The Web Platform Podcast](https://thewebplatformpodcast.com/) with [Danny Blue](https://www.twitter.com/dee_bloo), [Amal Hussein](https://twitter.com/nomadtechie), and [Leon Revill](https://twitter.com/revillweb).

-For the last 11 years, I've run a company I co-founded called [Stickman Ventures Inc](https://www.stickmanventures.com).
-Stickman Ventures is a global company focused on helping companies and organizations build custom software that offers lasting improvements to the way they work.
+## 👷 Profession

+I have been building and managing software projects since the mid-1990's.
+I hold a Bachelor of Arts, Business Administration from Seattle University as well as a Master of Business Administration from University of San Francisco.
+The reasons behind my lack of computer science degree are quite specific and to many folks, somewhat funny (but that's a conversation over drinks, not for the internet).

+I have worked for 100's of companies and organizations.
+Today, I work with the phenomenal [Tracy Lee](https://mobile.twitter.com/ladyleet) and her firm [ThisDot](https://www.thisdot.co) as well as a firm I helped co-found, [Stickman Ventures Inc](https://www.stickmanventures.com).

+Looking for my curriculum vitae?
+It is available by request only.
+See the Contact section below to send me an email.
+I respond to all legitimate offers.

+## 💁 Outreach

+I do as much public outreach as I can.
+I travel and speak at conferences, companies, and schools as well as mentor on a variety of topics.
+Things I'm either doing or have done lately include:

+1. I was a mentor in Pacific Region for Google Developer Groups North America.
+2. I sometimes mentor for Google for Entrepreneurs.
-I do as much outreach as I can.
-I've been doing my best to bring internet to those who can't afford it by starting and operating the [Oakdale OpenMesh](https://www.oakdaleopenmesh.org).
-I have served as President and on the board at the [Oakdale Chamber of Commerce](https://www.oakdalechamber.com) and sit on the [City of Oakdale](http://www.oakdalegov.com/) Economic Development Committee.
-I have worked with children through Hour of Code and other science and maker related intiatives.
+3. I've been doing my best to bring internet to those who can't afford it by starting and operating the [Oakdale OpenMesh](https://www.oakdaleopenmesh.org).

-## Hello, nice to meet you.
+4. I have served as President and on the board at the [Oakdale Chamber of Commerce](https://www.oakdalechamber.com).
+5. I have sat on the [City of Oakdale](http://www.oakdalegov.com/) Economic Development Committee.
+6. I have worked with children through Hour of Code and other science and maker related initiatives.

+Want me to speak at your upcoming event?
+See the Contact section below to send me an email.

+## ✉️ Contact

-I'm happy to talk.
-You can reach me on places like [Twitter](https://twitter.com/justinribeiro), [Google+](https://plus.google.com/+JustinRibeiro), and [LinkedIn](https://www.linkedin.com/in/justinribeiro).
+You can reach me on places like <a rel="me" href="https://twitter.com/justinribeiro">Twitter</a> or <a rel="me" href="https://mastodon.social/@justinribeiro">Mastodon</a>.
+Note, I am on  <a rel="me" href="https://www.linkedin.com/in/justinribeiro">LinkedIn</a>, but the spam has become too much and I no longer read messages there.

-You can also send me an email (justin@justinribeiro.com) if that's more you thing.
+You can also send me an email ([justin@justinribeiro.com](mailto:justin@justinribeiro.com&subject=[Contact%20Justin]%20Your%20Subject%20Here&body=Dear%20Mr.%20Justin,)) if that's more you thing.